 The Real AI ROI Problem Isn’t Technology — It’s Measurement

 That disconnect isn’t caused by weak models or immature platforms.
 It’s caused by outdated ways of measuring value.
-AI’s ROI problem is not a technology problem.
-It’s a measurement problem.
+AI’s ROI problem is not a technology problem, it’s a measurement problem.

-Generative AI has moved rapidly from experimentation into production across marketing, sales, service, product, and operations.
+GenAI use has moved rapidly from experimentation into production across marketing, sales, service, product, and operations.
 But most organizations still evaluate AI using business cases designed for automation or analytics: isolated KPIs, siloed dashboards, and aggressive payback expectations.

 Organizations fail to scale AI impact because they lack a consistent way to describe, compare, and measure outcomes across use cases and functions.
 Finance looks for revenue, cost, and risk signals.
 Business leaders look for experience and growth.
 Technology leaders look for capability and reuse.